dialgorithm/arachne/README.md

 ![pcb](assets/3dinit.png)

-This project features a **6-legged (hexapod) walking robot** controlled by an **Arduino Mega**.
-Each leg has **3 degrees of freedom**, using a total of **18 servo motors** to provide precise and balanced movement.
-The robot uses a **tripod gait algorithm** for stable walking and connects wirelessly using an **ExpressLRS (ELRS) receiver**.

-it features:
+## it features:

 - 3 degrees of freedom per leg
-- **Coxa, femur, and tibia** joints on each leg
+- coxa, femur, and tibia joints on each leg
-- Tripod gait algorithm for stable walking
+- tripod gait for stable walking
-- ExpressLRS (ELRS) wireless control
+- elrs for wireless control

 ## design

-The robot is designed around a six-legged configuration with three servo-controlled joints on each leg.
-The three joints are the **coxa, femur, and tibia**, providing independent control over the position and movement of each leg.
+the robot uses a six-legged design, with three servo-controlled joints on each leg: coxa, femur, and tibia. this lets each leg move independently and gives the robot better control while walking.

-The mechanical structure is arranged symmetrically around the center of the robot to maintain balance and provide predictable movement.
+the legs are arranged evenly around the center to keep the robot balanced and make its movements more predictable.

-The **Arduino Mega** handles the servo control and gait calculations, while the **ELRS receiver** provides wireless commands to the robot.
+the arduino mega controls the servos and handles the gait calculations, while the elrs receiver sends wireless commands to the robot.

 ### wiring

 ![wiring](assets/wiring.png)

 ## CAD

-Final 3D views of the hexapod robot.

 | Top view                           | Bottom view                              |
 | ---------------------------------- | ---------------------------------------- |